Juno film by Jason Reitman, 2007

 Has Juno stood the test of time?

 Of course, there are other films out there to be argued for.
 Harder, better, faster, stronger.
-Some might argue that The Matrix is better than Juno, or that The Wachowskis is better than Jason Reitman.
+Some might argue that The Shawshank Redemption is better than Juno, or that Frank Darabont is better than Jason Reitman.
 They may well have a point.
 But for me, Juno will always hold a special place in my heart.
 And 17 years tickling the meridian response does not lie.

 Juno in conclusion